-The Complete Kentucky Guide To Buying The Right Vacuum Cleaner for you
+The Complete Guide To Buying The Right Vacuum Cleaner for Your Home or Business.

 Keeping carpets clean is an ongoing task, and having a good vacuum cleaner can make the job much easier.
 Purchasing a vacuum probably isn’t something you do often, so researching which features and models to choose from is important.